What kinds of things can be helped with acupuncture?

 Essential oil therapy (also known as Aroma-point therapy)

-Pure essential oils are placed directly on acupuncture points on the skin and held for varying lengths of time.
+Pure essential oils, diluted in carrier oil or full-strength, are placed directly on acupuncture points on the skin and held for varying lengths of time using fingers or cotton swabs.

-They have an affinity for the emotional body, or the limbic system of the brain.
+They have an affinity for healing the emotional body, or affecting the limbic system of the brain.